AnswerDotAI/cosette/README.md

 chat('What direction is the puppy facing?')
 ```

+The puppy is facing towards the camera.
+Its body is angled slightly to
-The puppy in the image is facing towards the camera, looking directly at
+the right, but its head is turned towards the front, looking directly at
-the viewer.
+the camera.

 <details>

-- id: msg_013CqCFmEzPvc6mW5kAP8fki
+- id: chatcmpl-9R786v3XwIhP30RTRQ55D6Pe1bLXH
+- choices: \[Choice(finish_reason=‘stop’, index=0, logprobs=None,
-- content: \[{‘text’: ‘The puppy in the image is facing towards the
+  message=ChatCompletionMessage(content=‘The puppy is facing towards the
+  camera.
+Its body is angled slightly to the right, but its head is
-  camera, looking directly at the viewer.’, ‘type’: ‘text’}\]
+  turned towards the front, looking directly at the camera.’,
-- model: claude-3-haiku-20240307
+  role=‘assistant’, function_call=None, tool_calls=None))\]
-- role: assistant
+- created: 1716249290
-- stop_reason: end_turn
+- model: gpt-4o-2024-05-13
-- stop_sequence: None
+- object: chat.completion
-- type: message
+- system_fingerprint: fp_927397958d
-- usage: {‘input_tokens’: 275, ‘output_tokens’: 21}
+- usage: CompletionUsage(completion_tokens=32, prompt_tokens=332,
+  total_tokens=364)

 </details>